BellevueCollege/rave-alert-notification/README.md

 == Description ==
 This plugin parses the CAP(Common Access Protocol) xml feed to extract the description and applies the logic to calculate the time range for which the message will be displayed.
 It adds the message right after the body tag.
-In addition to displaying the message, it also clears the cache.
+In addition to displaying the message, it also clears the cache and creates a post of the message on the specified website in the configuration.

+== Configuration ==
 Settings page allows to set following variables:
 High Alert Flag
 College Open Message
 XML Feed URL
 Clear Cache Url
+Create Archive for rave alerts
+Archive Site

 The settings will be network wide.
 Plugin uses Twitter Bootstrap.
 Here is the url: